mikelabib/ElastiCacheRedisLoadBalancer/README.md

 <b><i>Example 2: String node = readReplicaBalancer.loadBalance(endpoints, NodetoExclude);</b></i>

 Demo code shows how it can be used with Jedis but any Redis Java Library will work.

+The code loops through the library so you can test against it.

 <b><i>Jedis jedis = new Jedis(node, 6379);</b></i>